kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 Control-plane components run as static Pods are DaemonSet-independent and unaffected.
-Control-plane components run as DaemonSets are affected only on a node carrying both conditions `True`, which after the preflight is a node in shutdown or one an administrator has deliberately marked; every path back to `Ready` (kubelet restart, Node Lifecycle Controller) clears kubelet-written state.
+Control-plane components run as DaemonSets are affected only on a node carrying both conditions `True`, which after the preflight is a node in shutdown or one an administrator has deliberately marked;
+every path back to `Ready` (kubelet restart, Node Lifecycle Controller) clears kubelet-written state.
+Because the reader runs in kube-controller-manager, suppression can only occur while the control plane is serving, so the break-glass levers in [Troubleshooting](#troubleshooting) are always reachable when the feature is active; if the API server is unreachable the controller is inert, exactly as today.

 ###### What specific metrics should inform a rollback?